Hoppa till innehål

 “improved visualization, better focus during teaching discussions, and enhanced patient safety through reduced overcrowding”

 Technology developed through four years of field development in East Africa is now applied at Uppsala University Hospital’s National Burn Centre.
-A peer-reviewed study documents how head-mounted cameras with Vidhance software improve surgical and burn care training – with a remarkably high level of acceptance among surgeons and anaesthesiologists across eight countries.
+A peer-reviewed article documents how head-mounted cameras with Vidhance software improve surgical and burn care training – with a remarkably high level of acceptance among surgeons and anaesthesiologists across eight countries.

 Snorrason, Huss, Modarressi, Kildal – European Burn Journal, April 2026.
 DOI: 10.3390/ebj7020020